How to Weatherproof Your Patio for Winter

 Patio furniture made from wrought iron should likely be moved indoors during winter months.
 This material may rust, which can cause the furniture to look unsightly or weaken.

 Most outdoor furniture has cushions you can easily remove for the winter months.
-While quality cushions will be made of material that is mostly water and mildew resistant, the heavy winter moisture can still damage them, especially if your cushions are filled with foam stuffing that can lock in mold.
+While quality pillows and cushions will be made of material that is mostly water and mildew resistant, the heavy winter moisture can still damage them, especially if your pieces are filled with foam stuffing that can lock in mold.

 As you prepare your home for cold weather, don’t forget your outdoor space.
 These quick tips to weatherproof your patio for winter can help you stay worry-free when spring comes and it’s time to get outside again!